ShrenzyPanda/DeepLense_SSL/README.md

 ```
 ## Installation and Replication

-Clone this repository and run the following commands on the terminal:
+Ensure that you have GPU access and properly installed CUDA on your environment.
+Run the following commands on the terminal:

 ```bash
   git clone "https://github.com/ShrenzyPanda/DeepLense_SSL.git"